vered1986/panic/README.md

 optional arguments:
-  -h, --help            show this help message and exit --nepochs NEPOCHS     number of epochs
+  -h, --help            show this help message and exit --w1_w2_embeddings W1_W2_EMBEDDINGS
-  --patience PATIENCE   how many epochs to wait without improvement --w1_w2_embeddings W1_W2_EMBEDDINGS
                         word embeddings to be used for the constituent words --paraphrase_matrix PARAPHRASE_MATRIX